 If you are interested in investing in the stock market, you have the capability to invest in low cost index funds.
 These index funds will “mirror” the market.
 As I mentioned above, the stock market has historically returned 7-8% on average over the last century.
-If you save $10,000 a year for 30 years and get 8% returns, you will have a portfolio worth $1.2 million!
+If you invest $10,000 a year in index funds for 30 years and get 8% returns, you will have a portfolio worth $1.2 million!

 Vanguard has many excellent options if you want to diversify index funds (domestic stocks and bonds, dividend growth stocks, international stocks and bonds, etc.).

-If you don’t want to invest in the stock market, and would prefer to invest in rental properties, you can do that.
+If you don’t want to invest in the stock market, and would prefer to invest in real estate through rental properties, you can do that.
 There are many advantages to investing in real estate.
 Why do I love real estate as an investment class?
 Real estate is:

 - Accessible – Anyone can buy it

 - Appreciable – Can increase in value over time